LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

         the solver was either illegal or missing.
 Details will be provided in the error message.
 Typical causes of this failure:

-	(a) The tolerances have not been set.

-	(b) A component of the error weight vector became zero during internal time-stepping.
+	(a) A component of the error weight vector became zero during internal time-stepping.

-	(c) The linear solver initialization function (called by the user after calling :c:func:`ARKStepCreate()`) failed to set the linear solver-specific *lsolve* field in
+	(b) The linear solver initialization function (called by the user after calling :c:func:`ARKStepCreate()`) failed to set the linear solver-specific *lsolve* field in
 	    *arkode_mem*.

-	(d) A root of one of the root functions was found both at a point :math:`t` and also very near :math:`t`.
+	(c) A root of one of the root functions was found both at a point :math:`t` and also very near :math:`t`.

       * *ARK_TOO_MUCH_WORK* if the solver took *mxstep* internal steps